R3V1Z3/code-rains/README.md

 # Code Rains
 Highly experimental raining code effect based on the movie The Matrix.

-## GitHub and GitHub Pages
-GitHub is a developer focused code-hosting platform.
-GitHub Pages lets you host code for HTML websites at no cost.
-With that, you can host your own DownSlide driven website for free.

-# ⫴Code Rains `🅖-nav`
+## The Matrix Effect

-Highly experimental implementation of the red pill
+This is an experimental implementation of the raining code effect from the movie, "The Matrix".

+## Enter Here
+It works.

+# ＣＯＤＥＲＡＩＮＳ `🅖-nav`

+ │▌│ ▌│▌║│││█║ ▌

 ## Theme `🅖-collapsible`